A picturesque small rural town

 The most popular cafe is probably the Steyning Tea Rooms.
 Go there on a Wednesday afternoon and buy a scone and you will get a free tea or coffee.

-I also recommend Chez Joel and the Sussex Produce Cafe (seen in my photo below) Sussex Produce Cafe
+I recommend Chez Joel and the Sussex Produce Cafe (seen in my photo below) Sussex Produce Cafe

 There’s a supermarket, fishmonger and butchers – whilst the Sussex Produce Company stocks some excellent ready meals!
 You can shop for food seven days a week and until late in the evening.